MicrosoftDocs/win32/desktop-src/shell/controlpanel-canonical-names.md

 ---
-Description: 'As of Windows Vista, Control Panel items included with Windows are given a canonical name that can be used in an API call or a command-line instruction to programmatically launch that item.' ms.assetid: 'A02DFC9F-646D-40d8-901C-7239A820DE2C'
+Description: As of Windows Vista, Control Panel items included with Windows are given a canonical name that can be used in an API call or a command-line instruction to programmatically launch that item. ms.assetid: A02DFC9F-646D-40d8-901C-7239A820DE2C
-title: Canonical Names of Control Panel Items
+title: Canonical Names of Control Panel Items ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Canonical Names of Control Panel Items